Locations:

 A note from Cleveland Clinic

-Many people with exercise-induced asthma play sports, enjoy a range of activities and live an active lifestyle.
-People of all fitness levels, including Olympic athletes and marathon runners, manage asthma and excel at their sports.
-If you or your child has EIB, be sure to include a warmup routine before exercise.
-Keep an eye on pollen counts and air quality before you head outside.
+Whether you’re a weekend warrior or a seasoned athlete, asthma symptoms can really slow you down.
+But many people with exercise-induced asthma can continue to play sports, enjoy a range of activities and live active lifestyles.
+Taking a few extra steps, like including a warmup routine, can make a big difference.
 Talk to your provider about medications that can help you breathe easier.
 With lifestyle changes and prior planning, you can stay active and exercise safely.

 Medically Reviewed